 Most of these “large enterprises” carry vastly less risk than does giving birth.
 In arguing they are somehow more risky, Mansfield manages simultaneously to devalue both what women do that no man can and masculine personal courage.
 This move is crucial to his position, even if unsustainable by logic or evidence.

-Secondly, Mansfield appears to praise the great man alone, the architectonic hero, the Trotskyite revolutionary, a Duce who seeks to transform a society.
+Secondly, Mansfield appears to praise the great man alone, the architectonic hero, the Trotskyite revolutionary, the Duce who seeks to transform a society.
 Here we find the manly princes Machiavelli hoped would unite Italy to throw off the oppression of northern barbarians.
 Here manliness becomes ‘wholesale’ greatness, unlike the mere womanly ‘piece work’ of taking great risks to bring another being into the world.
-This view relegates most men to irrelevance, except in their roles as audience and natural resources to be used by the ‘manly.’
+This view relegates most men to irrelevance, except in their roles as audience and natural resources for the ‘manly.’

 Thirdly, Mansfield’s arguments about protection and ruling are truly bizarre.
 People hire night watchmen all the time to protect them without thereby making night watchmen their rulers.
 As the night watchman is not our ruler, neither should be generals responsible for leading an army, policemen in a city, or the agents people elect to serve them.
 Even the greatest scientists and entrepreneurs, the Darwins and Einsteins, the Fords and Gates, do not create society according to their vision.
 In a free society no one does.

 But Mansfield seems to back off from the implications of his words.
 He says politics today is mostly “assertive speech” against opponents blocking our enterprises, even if it is always “against” someone.”
 I will grant this is an improvement over killing them.
-But is losing an election more risky than giving birth?
+But is this kind of thing more risky than giving birth?

-Mansfield’s is the opposite of the perspective developed by James Madison in Federalist 10, where the constitutional rules of the game ideally fetter any group’s attempt to influence government successfully except along lines acceptable to most of the community.
+Mansfield’s is the opposite of the perspective so memorably developed by James Madison in Federalist 10, where the constitutional rules of the game ideally fetter any group’s attempt to influence government successfully except along lines acceptable to most of the community.
 Disagreement is inevitable, so the rules of constitutional politics sought to minimize the bad effects arising from our different perspectives.
 Madisonian politics, the politics of our constitutional system, intentionally seeks to minimize divisiveness and reward finding common ground.
 It wants to get as far from war as is practical.
-This is why ideologues from both the right and the left dislike it – there is too much compromise, too much attention to the prescription drugs for the elderly so despised by Irving Kristol.
+This is why ideologues from both the right and the left dislike it – there is too much compromise, too much attention to prescription drugs for the elderly.